Dr Chris Bumby and Dr Michel Nieuwoudt give their scientific take on whether fictional materials could be reality in a not too far off future.

 Created: Apr 8, 2019, 12:30 AM

-Chris Bumby is an applied materials physicist whose diverse research interests have ranged from semiconductor device physics and the chemical synthesis of nanocrystals, through to prototype superconducting machines.
-Born and raised in England, Chris completed his DPhil. in Condensed Matter Physics at the University of Oxford in 2005.
+Chris Bumby is an applied materials physicist whose research spans a diverse range of materials engineering topics, including hydrogen steelmaking, ceramic semiconductors and superconducting machines.
+Born and raised in England, Chris completed his DPhil. in Physics at the University of Oxford in 2005.
 Shortly afterwards, he arrived in New Zealand to undertake a Royal Society (UK) Fellowship at Victoria University of Wellington.
 He has subsequently never left...

 Created: Feb 14, 2019, 2:38 PM